AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.8.md

 ### VR SLI support

 VR SLI improves performance for VR applications, and uses multiple GPUs to accelerate stereo rendering.
 To take advantage of this enhanced performance, manually add two new settings, `disable_implicit_sli` and `nv_vr_sli_enabled`,  to the settings.ini file when working in the VR templates.
-For more information, see ~{ Stingray engine settings.ini file reference }~.
+For more information, see [settings.ini file reference](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=settings-ini-file-reference).

 ## Stingray resource files